 How do you define success for your sports or recreation assets?
 Is it by the economic impact they’ve had on your city?
 Is success measured by the health and wellness of your citizens?
 Does your sports and recreation assets create new jobs or provide a sense of place for your community?

-Whether you have a sports tourism venue that draws thousands of athletes and families to your city or recreation centers that serve your community through innovative programming, tremendous effort and coordination is required on a variety of fronts.
-Continuous evaluation is also required to ensure that your city’s venues are always advancing towards established goals.
+Whether you have a sports tourism venue that draws thousands of athletes and families to your city or a recreation center that serves your community through innovative programming, we know you’re counting on the facility to perform.

 When providing insights and recommendations for optimization, the SFM team focuses on 11 areas that are essential to facility operations.
 These include:

 SFM reviews the roles of each person within an organization to determine if they align with industry best practices for facility management.
 This includes determining if there’s a clear organizational structure, description of roles, and an understanding of role accountability in terms of physical and financial outcomes.

 In this area, we review an organization’s process for training and retaining staff members, along with their methods for growing their skillsets.
 Based on observations, experience, and best practices, recommendations are made for procedural enhancements.

 As part of this effort, we review all aspects of brand messaging and marketing strategy.
 This analysis is balanced against an analysis of the facility’s potential customer base and competitors.
 By understanding the needs of your customers and the competitive landscape, we are able to make recommendations on relevant messaging and the most effective vehicles for engaging your audience.
 We also review the effectiveness of the venue’s website in conveying brand messaging in a compelling way.
 This process includes a review of your marketing budget to evaluate if it’s allocated towards the correct tactics and if the amount of funding is sufficient.
 Additionally, SFM evaluates sponsorship sales efforts and makes recommendations on strategy and execution.